 The favourite triptych cities of Rome, Florence, and Venice are also the most romantic in the world.
 After romantic and fulfilling stays in Rome and Florence, it’s time to hop aboard the train and continue your travels to Venice.
 One of the best things about Italy is that each region is more fascinating than the last.
 Every Italian city offers a different experience and a glimpse into the life of the locals.

 Venice is a city of reflections and mirages, a place of romance and exquisite beauty.
-You too will find romance here as you spend time in Venice, but your time will also be filled with luxurious amenities and experiences that only this city can offer.
+There are only two ways to get around Venice – by boat or by foot.
+You will find romance here as you stroll through the maze of streets and take a gondola ride down quiet canals .
+Your time will be filled with luxurious amenities and experiences that only this unique city can offer.

 Florence to Venice by Train

 ItaliaRail is the website I use to book my train tickets, and with low fares starting at 32€ per person, you can easily see why this form of transport is so popular.
 I recommend having your camera ready, as you travel the two hour train journey from Florence to Venice.
 You will want to capture the valleys, vineyards, and other mesmerizing sights out your window.
 Of course, you can sleep during the train ride, which will allow you to be wide awake and feel refreshed, but you may miss a great photo opportunity.

 Photography credits Aman

 When you arrive in Venice, everyone who has booked at the luxurious and elegant seven-star hotel, Aman Canal Grande will want to check in immediately.
 This 16th-century hotel can be found in one of the astonishing eight palazzos located along the Grand Canal.
 Guests are enthralled by the contemporary design that blends well with the Rococo works of art, as they wander through the lobby and grand halls.